miyamok/reentrancy/README.md

 # Reentrancy

-The reentrancy is a cause of security problem which leads to a massive finnancial loss.
+The reentrancy is a cause of security problem which leads to a massive financial loss.
 As the name suggests, it exploits a function whose execution leads to another execution of itself.
 Let's take a look at a running example of a vulnerable solidity code.

 ## Vulnerable smart contract: Coin jar

-The following code is a simple smart contract implmenting a coin jar.
+The following code is a simple smart contract implementing a coin jar.
 The expected use case is that anybody can make a deposit, and anytime in the future, the depositor can withdraw money.
 ```
 // SPDX-License-Identifier: CC-BY-4.0